Grammar and Style Guide

 - Time and Numbers

 academic degrees Use lowercase when spelling out degrees: associate, bachelor of science, master of business administration, doctorate.
 John Jones has a doctorate degree in chemistry.
 Mary has a bachelor’s degree from Harvard.
 Use uppercase without periods for most abbreviated degrees: AA, AAS, BA, BS, MS, MFA, etc. (Exceptions are Ph.D., B.Tech., Ed.D., M.Arch., and some medical degrees.
 Note: MD no longer uses periods.)
 Remember, it’s associate degree, not associate’s degree, but bachelor’s degree, master’s degree, doctorate, and doctoral degree.

 academic departments Capitalize only nonacademic departments.
-The Office of Cooperative Education and Career Services is located in the Bausch & Lomb Center.
+The Office of Career Services and Cooperative Education is located in the Bausch & Lomb Center.
 The mechanical engineering department is in Gleason Hall.

 alumnus, alumni, alumna, alumnae Use alumnus (alumni in the plural) when referring to a man who has attended school.
 Use alumna (alumnae in the plural) for similar references to a woman.
 Use alumni when referring to a group of men and women.